Retiree Frequently Asked Questions

 I want to change my direct deposit account.

-A. To change your direct deposit acount, complete an Authorization Agreement for Electronic Direct Deposit form and return it to MainePERS.
+A. To change your direct deposit account, complete an Authorization Agreement for Electronic Direct Deposit form and return it to MainePERS.

 When will I get a Cost-of-Living Adjustment (COLA)?